What Vanguard data show

 Notes: New enrollments are recorded based on their employer-provided hire date rather than their retirement plan enrollment date, which often comes later.
 All series are seasonally adjusted using the X-13ARIMA-SEATS method.
 The two vertical shaded bars indicate economic recessions, as identified by the National Bureau of Economic Research.

-What we’re seeing: Wage growth above 3% should help support household consumption in 2026.
+What we’re seeing: Income growth above 3% should support a resilient consumer in 2026.

 About the data: The income growth series uses Vanguard 401(k) plan administrative data and captures changes in labor income for a population of continuously employed workers.
 There are approximately 1.5 million 401(k) participants in the Vanguard sample from 2025.
 We sort employees into annual income groups based on their income from the preceding calendar year, with cut points in real 2025 dollars and adjusted for inflation for prior years.
 We classify workers as hourly if at least 45% of their respective paychecks in the preceding calendar year changed by at least $1 relative to the lagged paycheck value.
 The remaining workers for whom fewer than 45% of their respective paychecks changed by at least $1 are classified as salaried.
 We also sort workers according to their age at the beginning of the calendar year and based on the total number of employees at their respective firms.
 We report year-over-year wage growth as a three-month moving average for these granular cuts.